Fargo, North Dakota, EXCEEDED my expectations when it came to food.

 We ordered the 12-inch pizza and split it with two “Unbelievable” specialty pizzas.

-What’s nice is that you don’t have to have the same base sauce for the two pizza selections which allows you to go as extreme as you want in your selections.
+What’s nice is that you don’t have to have the same base sauce for the two pizza selections, allowing you to go as extreme as you want for your combinations.

 The other half was the “Spicy Pickle.”
 It was made with roasted jalapeno cream cheese sauce, Canadian bacon, bacon, pickles, parmesan, provolone, cheddar, and mozzarella.